 The golden stretch of arid landscape of Thar desert in Jaisalmer has always lured and enticed travelers from around the world.
 But the most fascinating and compelling thing in this part of India is its culture and heritage which infuses life and color into this barren land of desert.
 The Sam sand dunes around 40 km from the main city of Jaisalmer has several desert camps set up in the midst of desert with safari tours and folk performances which make for an authentic desert life experience.

-For our first day in Jaisalmer, we had our booking done in Chokhi Dhani hotel which made it easier for us to explore the golden city of Jaisalmer.
+For our first day in Jaisalmer, we had our booking done in Chokhi Dhani one of the best hotels in Jaisalmer which made it easier for us to explore the golden city of Jaisalmer.
 Chokhi Dhani hotel offers its guest with luxury rooms and suites well equipped with services and facilities.
-Chokhi Dhani desert camps of Jaisalmer provides its guests with an authentic desert experience in luxury and comfort of its tents.
+Chokhi Dhani Desert camps of Jaisalmer provides its guests with an authentic desert experience in luxury and comfort of its tents.

 We set off from Barmer after a quick visit to the intriguing haunted temples of Kiradu and reached the Chokhi Dhani hotel by evening.
 The edifice built of sandstone was bedecked with miniature cenotaphs and reliefs of elephants epitomizing the local art and architectural style.
 We had a warm welcome at the entrance with cool kokum drinks offered while the porter transported our luggage to our rooms.

 The room was spacious decorated tastefully with an ethnic touch.
 A reading table, a coffee table with a tea kettle and large cupboards stood beside the bed.
 The attached bathrooms were spacious with shower cubicles and provided with the set of toiletries.